 Just a few hours after I arrived in Geneva, I took a taxi to France to fly back to Geneva again.
-Only this time, I was not supposed to travel in a comfortable business class in a FlyUIA airplane.
+Only this time, I was not supposed to travel in a comfortable business class seat.
 This time, I planned to fly by a paraglide.
 Mont Saleve is seen from everywhere in Geneva.
 And this is where I went to take a cable car, going up the steepest slope I’ve ever seen in my life.
 The view from the Mont Saleve is mesmerizing – I felt like I could embrace Geneva and its countryside.
 I sat in awe as the paraglider were gliding through the fresh bluish air from the side of Mont Blanc and the Geneva Lake to the side of the country side.
 When I was sitting on the top of the mountains, I could see people crossing the border of the two countries by foot, by bikes, and by cars.
 They looked as tiny dots coming from one country to another.
 It seemed that the streets of Geneva were lines drawn on a big piece of paper.

 This was my first time I visited Geneva and I decided to spend it differently than I read in most travel guides.
 I decided to spend a very active weekend and do all the things that young and beautiful Genevans do.
 So I decided to begin with paragliding.
 And I have to admit that I get very anxious when I don’t feel the ground under my feet.
 The pilot strapped the equipment to me, then strapped me to him and said: «Run, run, run, run!!!».
 And I did until my feet stopped touching the ground.
 We flew!
 We were catching the cold airflows and followed them, going higher and lower.
 My fear disappeared and I felt so honored to see what the birds can see.
 I saw the green tops of the trees, square fields, roads, Mont Blanc, Geneva lake and rooftops of houses that seemed to have come out from the pages of a fairy tale.